berndporr/bci_wall_analysis/README.md

 # BCI-walls

-These scripts calculate the SNr and the SNR-walls
+These scripts calculate SNR and the SNR-walls of EEG

 ## Dataset